Introduction

 Recommendations of the Board to the Dean of Students Office and Final Decisions:

-The Appeals Board will deliberate and make written recommendations on finding(s) and/or sanction(s) to the Dean of Students or their designee.
+The Appeals Board will deliberate and make written recommendations on finding(s) and /or sanction(s) to the Dean of Students or their designee.
 This decision made by the Appeals Board is final.
 The appealing student will be notified in writing of the final decisions.
 The determinations of the Appeals Board shall be the final decisions of the University.

 Arrangements During Breaks and Other Times when a Hearing Board May Not be Available

-During breaks and other times when a hearing board may not available, the university reserves the right to appoint an administrator to review the appeal and make a recommendation to the Dean of Students or their designee.
+During breaks and other times when a hearing board may not be available, the university reserves the right to appoint an administrator to review the appeal and make a recommendation to the Dean of Students or their designee.

 Appeal of Expulsions and Suspensions of More than Two Academic Semesters to University President